UN agency laments summer’s ‘deep wound’ to Earth’s ice cover

 The weather agency said in a statement that many new temperature records have been set in recent months, including in the Russian town of Verkhoyansk.
 The town, located in Siberia above the Arctic Circle line, reached 38 degrees Celsius (100 F) on June 20.

 “What we saw in Siberia this year was exceptionally bad, was exceptionally severe,” Nullis said.
-She noted a heat wave across the Arctic, record-breaking wildfires in Siberia, nearly record-low sea ice extent, and the collapse of one of the last fully intact Canadian ice shelves.
+She noted a heat wave across the Arctic, r ecord-breaking wildfires in Siberia, nearly record-low sea ice extent, and the collapse of one of the last fully intact Canadian ice shelves.

 “The summer of 2020 will leave a deep wound on the cryosphere,” the World Meteorological Organization statement said, pointing to a “worrisome trend” of floods resulting from the outburst of glacier lakes that are becoming “an increased factor of high-risk in many parts of the world.”